tehtbl/ansible-role-bootstrap/README.md

 Context
 =======

 This role is a part of many compatible roles.
-Have a look at [my GH repos](https://github.com/tehtbl?utf8=%E2%9C%93&tab=repositories&q=ansible-role-&type=&language=) for further information.
+Have a look at [my other roles](https://github.com/tehtbl?utf8=%E2%9C%93&tab=repositories&q=ansible-role-&type=&language=) for further information.

 Compatibility
 =============

-This role has been tested on these [container images](https://hub.docker.com/):
+This role has been tested on these [Docker](https://hub.docker.com/) images:

 |container|tag|allow_failures|
 |---------|---|--------------|